TheDevMonarch/bynry-backend-case-study/README.md

 ## 📌 Part 3 – RESTful API Design

-- Built an Express.js server with multiple API endpoints.
 - created an api endpoint that uses dynamic routing and gives the product inventory data.
 - Applied `.env` configuration and modular structure.